Renal cell carcinoma

 MRI is also useful for imaging renal vein and IVC tumor thrombus and the rostral extension (important in preoperative planning).
 The presence of enhancement in the thrombus is able to distinguish between bland and tumor thrombus 4.

 The use of diffusion-weighted sequences has been explored in assisting with characterizing indeterminate small renal lesions, which may be inflammatory or malignant in nature, both exhibit restricted diffusion, albeit the restriction is greater with an abscess than a tumor 10.

 Treatment and prognosis

 Treatment of renal cell carcinomas is usually with radical nephrectomy if feasible.
 However, in elderly patients or those with co-morbidities, and especially those with smaller tumors suggestive of papillary histology (see MRI findings above) then organ-sparing treatment can be entertained.
 This ranges from adrenal sparing nephrectomy to partial nephrectomy, performed both open or laparoscopically.
 Additionally, percutaneous radiofrequency, chemical or cryoablation (typically under CT guidance), which can be carried out with only local anesthetic and sedation, has been introduced in selected cases 11.

-Prognosis can be variable depending on both the histological subtype and stage.
+Prognosis varies depending on both the histological subtype and stage.

 As far as the effects of tumor stage (see renal cell carcinoma staging) are concerned, there is a dramatic difference between stage I and IV tumors: